 Some practitioners were controversial.
 Indian-born herbalist Abraham Salaman, who emigrated to New Zealand in 1903, spent time in jail after two patients died, but his treatment was endorsed by many satisfied clients.

 Naturopathy is unregulated.
-Naturopaths are represented by the New Zealand Society of Naturopaths.
+Naturopaths are represented by the Naturopaths and Medical Herbalists of New Zealand.
 There are four colleges of naturopathy in New Zealand.

 Hypnotherapy is the best-known psychological alternative health therapy.
 It is the therapeutic use of hypnosis, which is the induction of a very relaxed mental state.
 A person under hypnosis is not asleep or unconscious, but is more receptive to suggestion than in normal consciousness.
 Hypnotherapy is predominantly used to treat health conditions which involve behaviour and thought, including depression, insomnia, addiction and phobias.